cloudify-cosmo/cloudify-nsx-plugin/README.md

 # Description

-The VMWare NSX plugin allows users to use a vCenter NSX based infrastructure for deploying services (both network and security) and applications.
+The VMware NSX plugin enables users to use a vCenter NSX-based infrastructure for deploying services (both network and security) and applications.

 # Plugin Requirements

 * Python versions:
     * 2.7.x
-* VMWare versions:
+* VMware versions:
     * NSX >= 6.2.3
     * vSphere >= 6.0.0

 ## NSX Environment

-* You will require a working vSphere and vCenter environment with installed NSX.
-The plugin was tested with version NSX 6.2.3.
+* You require a working vSphere and vCenter environment with NSX installed.
+The plugin has been tested with NSX v.6.2.3.
-If you want to use network functionality - also required to use vSphere plugin 2.3.0+ version.
+To use network functionality you also require the vSphere v.2.3.0+ plugin.

 # Types

-Each type has property `nsx_auth`.
-It can be used to pass parameters for authenticating.
+Each type has an `nsx_auth` property that can be used to pass parameters for authentication.

 ## nsx_auth:

-Provides structure with credentials for authenticating in NSX.
+Provides structure with credentials for authentication in NSX.

-* `username`: user name for NSX
+* `username`: User name for NSX
-* `password`: user password for nsx
+* `password`: User password for NSX
-* `host`: nsx host
+* `host`: NSX host
-* `raml`: optional, path to raml file, if not defined will be used embedded version from plugin.
+* `raml`: (optional) Path to raml file.
+If not defined will, an embedded version from the plugin is used.

-You can provide all properties described in node also as inputs for workflow action.
+You can also provide all the properties described in the node also as inputs for a workflow action.
-E.g. if you don’t have nsx_auth as static properties values or can't provide it as inputs of blueprint, you also can use get_attributes call in place value in workflow input.
+For example, if you do not have nsx_auth as static properties values or cannot provide it as inputs of blueprint, you can also use the get_attributes call in place of a value in a workflow input.

 ```
     node_templates: